Interest forms accepted with a priority deadline of September 10, 2018 and then on a rolling basis.

-Georgetown DC Reads is a tutoring, mentoring, and advocacy program for 1st-3rd grade students who are a grade level or more behind in literacy skills.
+Georgetown DC Reads is a tutoring, mentoring, and advocacy program for K-5th grade students who are a grade level or more behind in literacy skills.
 The program began in 1997 as the University’s response to the passage of the America Reads Act, a literacy initiative established to improve reading proficiency for all elementary students by engaging college students as volunteer and Federal Work Study-funded tutors.
-A team of student coordinators lead the program through which over 150 Georgetown students a semester have weekly tutoring commitments at eight sites in Ward 7.
+A team of student coordinators lead the program through which over 120 Georgetown students a semester have weekly tutoring commitments East of the River in Washington, DC.

-Each semester, over 150 Georgetown students serve as literacy tutors to more than 200 public school students and families during morning classroom support, afterschool, and Saturday tutoring sessions at seven schools and one community center in Ward 7.
+Each semester, over 120 Georgetown students serve as literacy tutors to more than 200 public school students and families during morning classroom support, afterschool, and Saturday tutoring sessions East of the River in Washington, DC.

 Morning Classroom Support